Apollo 13 - the Movie vs. History

 Gunther Wendt was not in the suit-up room on launch day, he was at the launch pad, preparing the spacecraft for the astronauts.

 Ken Mattingly's view of the Saturn V on the pad shows the wrong side of the rocket from his location.
-And he'd be fried crispy, or at least have serious hearing damage if he was that close to the launch!
 (The actual Ken Mattingly was back in Houston by the time the Apollo 13 launch took place).